r-lynch/ai-feedback-insights/README.md

 > **Operational intelligence infrastructure for converting qualitative customer conversations into structured product and revenue signals.**

-Built as a demonstration of AI fluency, workflow automation, and operational thinking for the **Impact Strategy & Operations** function at ElevenLabs.

 ---

 ## What This Is